-- Cream together the butter and sugar by beating on high for a couple of minutes.
+- In your mixer bowl, cream together the butter and sugar by beating on high for a couple of minutes.

 - Scrape down the sides of the bowl and add the egg and extracts.
 Beat again for a couple of minutes.

-- Put the dough into the cookie press.
+- Put the dough into a cookie press.
 Place desired shapes on an ungreased cookie sheet.
 The cookies don’t spread much so they can be pretty close together.

 - Add sprinkles to the tops of the dough if desired.

-- Bake the cookies at 375 degrees for 6 – 8 minutes.
+- Bake the cookies in a 375 degree oven for 6 – 8 minutes.
 The edges will be lightly browned.